CERNatschool/fast-cluster-analysis/README.md

 [GitHub repository](https://github.com/InstituteForResearchInSchools).
 Please also feel free to fork and modify this code as required for your own research._
+* _Please note that the **linearity** cluster variable currently fits the line of best fit by measuring the pixel distances from the line in y coordinate.
+This means it is not technically rotationally invariant as a cluster variable.
+To fix this, the perpendicular distance of each pixel from the line of best fit should be calculated and used in the minimisation function.
+This is left as an exercise for the reader._

 ## Getting the code